 - Overwrite the original DSCPs in the selected packets with the new DSCPs specified in the above policies. - Assign the 802.1p priorities in the above policies to the selected packets.

 QoS IP-Device Priority

-The IP device option, which applies only to IPv4 packets, uses two rules per IP address on all ports in the switch.
-Depending on the number of rules currently available on a port, this QoS option supports the following IP address limits (source or destination) as QoS classifiers:
+The IP device option, which applies only to IPv4 packets, enables you to use up to the following IP address limits (source or destination) as QoS classifiers: